chialab/rna-cli/docs/Build-css-modules.md

 $ rna build src/index.scss --output public/index.css
 ```

-A source map will be generated (it can be disabled via the --no-map flag) and all included files will be linted (unless --no-lint is specified).
+A source map will be generated (it can be disabled via the --no-map flag).

 RNA will also minify the final CSS code if the flag `--production` is passed.